Verdocs/js-sdk/README.md

 Endpoint.setAuthToken(accessToken);
 ```

+## Documentation

+Verdocs functions are organized into high-level modules that represent the main objects within the platform:

+- Documents - An individual document to be signed.
+Documents are created from templates.
+- HTTP - General support functionality for Verdocs' REST endpoints.
+Typically not used directly.
+- Organizations - An Organization is a container for user profiles, templates, documents, billing, and other related objects.
+- Templates - A template for a document containing a PDF file, metadata for signature fields, and other information.
+- Users - All operations related to authentication and user-related operations.
+- Utils - General support functions used by the other modules and exported for convenience.

+Please see the [API Docs](https://github.com/Verdocs/js-sdk/tree/main/docs) for details on the functions provided by each module.

 ## HTTP Transport

 The underlying transport uses `axios`, a cross-environment (NodeJS vs. Browser) HTTP transport layer.
 When this SDK is included in a